fgmourao/Conditioning-Setup/README.md

 | OFF (centre) | Mute | No signal at any output |
 | ON (right) | Rs → Rp → POT → TDA8932 → tweeter | Normal experimental operation |

-### Amplifier notes

-The TDA8932 operates in BTL (Bridge Tied Load) mode.
-The fixed Rs/Rp divider is required because the DAC1 level (3.3 V peak) would saturate the amplifier (gain 30 dB, 12 V supply) without pre-attenuation.
-The firmware disables DAC1 between sounds (`dacc_disable_channel`) and pre-charges the coupling capacitor to midscale (2048) before each trial onset to prevent onset and offset transients.
-Optinal: Cable shield connects to GND on the DUE side only to prevent ground loops.
 ---

 ## Python application